 I will be completing this pilgrimage with John Berchild, a dear friend who I have known for over 50 years.
 In fact, John suggested this trip in a post on my blog during my Mississippi River adventure.
 John is a few weeks younger than me.
-We will be 78-years young when we begin this journey.
+We will be 79-years young when we begin this journey.
 John and I began our legal careers at a Los Angeles-based lawfirm in the 1970’s.
 We became good friends because we share a lot of the same life values.
 John and his wife, Kathy, hail from Wisconsin, and they now live in Superior, Wisconsin following John’s retirement in 2007.
 They fully embody all of the great Midwest values that I wrote about so often in my Mississippi River blogs.

 I am especially happy to complete this trip with John because he is a Veteran, and I revere our Veterans.
 John was commissioned in the United States Navy in 1965 after graduating from college.
 Part of his rationale in choosing the Navy was “I knew the Viet Cong didn’t have submarines.”
 John served in Viet Nam on the USS Porterfield, a World War II Destroyer (“lots of bombardment and other action.”).
 He then tested torpedoes for the Naval Undersea Warfare Center in Long Beach, California.
-He then transferred to the east coast and later cruised the Mediterranean where he was stationed on a Destroyer Tender in Naples, Italy and Valletta, Malta.
+He was transferred to the east coast and later cruised the Mediterranean where he was stationed on a Destroyer Tender in Naples, Italy and Valletta, Malta.
 He concluded his service (as he said “I lucked out”) with shore duty in the Salisbury Plain area in England.
 John was discharged from the Navy as a Lieutenant Commander.
 Here are John’s thoughts on our upcoming Pilgrimage: